apache/apisix/docs/en/latest/how-to-build.md

 $ cd /bin
 $ curl -L https://cpanmin.us/ -o cpanm
 $ chmod +x cpanm
-# When you use the Nginx binary installation path, you need to install the dependency packages
-$ yum -y install perl-Digest-MD5 perl-ExtUtils-MakeMaker perl-Digest-SHA
 ```
 2. Then install the test-nginx dependencies via `cpanm`: